 Gordon also provided the first insights into the fundamental limits of coherent optical transmission systems.
 These delivery methods have become prominent in high capacity commercial optical systems.
 Gordon’s broad interests also included providing the theoretical basis for optical tweezers.

 Recognized worldwide for his many contributions, Gordon received numerous honors, including the Charles Hard Townes Award, the Max Born Award, and the Frederic Ives Medal.
 He was elected to both the National Academy of Engineering and the National Academy of Sciences.
 Gordon is a Fellow of OSA and the American Physical Society and a senior member of IEEE.
+Gordon was elected an Honorary Member of OSA in 2010.

 James P. Gordon died on 21 June 2013, please see OSA's memorial entry.